GPBeta/nc.js/README.md

 ### Build Node-CEF

-Requirement: VS2005 (VC8.0) and above
+Requirement: VS2005 (VC8.0) and above, Python 2.x

-1. Open Node-Cef.sln with your Visual Studio.
+1. Open `Node-CEF.sln` with your Visual Studio.
-2. Add your CEF path to "Additional Include Directories" of the Node-CEF project.
+2. Add your CEF path to "Additional Include Directories" of the `libcef_node` project.
 3. Build solution.

 ### Use Node-CEF in your CEF project